Reactions in Britain to new Brexit deal

 “Fair play Boris.
 Many doubted it was possible to do this before Oct.
 31st, including me on some occasions, but he has ditched the backstop and brought the deal home.
 Bravo.”

-MICHAEL GOVE, CABINET MINISTER, STRONGLY IN FAVOR OF BREXIT:
+MICHAEL GOVE, CABINET MINISTER, STRONGLY IN FAVOUR OF BREXIT:

 Asked what the government would do if parliament voted against the new deal on Saturday: “We don’t contemplate defeat.
 There is a lot in this deal for everyone who wants us to leave in a smooth and orderly fashion.”